nearform/mira/docs/config/README.md

         "value": "123453546647"
       }
     ],
-    "accounts": [ "Staging", "Production" ]
+    "stages": [
+      {
+        "target": "staging",
+        "withDomain": false,
+        "requireManualApproval": false
       },
-  "accounts": [
       {
-      "name": "Staging",
+        "target": "production",
+        "withDomain": false,
+        "requireManualApproval": true
+      }
+    ]
+  },
+  "accounts": {
+      "cicd": {
         "env": {
-        "account": "2222222222222",
+          "account": "ACCOUNT_NUMER",
-        "region": "eu-west-1"
+          "region": "REGION"
         },
-      "profile": "mira-dev",
+        "profile": "mira-dev"
-      "requireManualApproval": false
       },
-    {
+      "staging": {
-      "name": "Default",
         "env": {
-        "account": "333333333333",
+          "account": "ACCOUNT_NUMER",
-        "region": "eu-west-1"
+          "region": "REGION"
         },
-      "profile": "my-user"
+        "profile": "mira-dev"
       },
-    {
+      "production": {
-      "name": "Production",
         "env": {
-        "account": "4444444444444",
+          "account": "ACCOUNT_NUMER",
-        "region": "eu-west-1"
+          "region": "REGION"
         },
-      "profile": "mira-prod",
+        "profile": "mira-prod"
-      "requireManualApproval": true
       }
-  ]

     }
+}
 ```

 ## Accounts
+The accounts section of the config file is an array of account objects that can be used to deploy apps and run cicd.
+The accounts also represent environments.
-We define four accounts in the sample config file above: `Staging`, `Production`, `Default`, each with different account numbers.
+We define three accounts in the sample config file above: `staging`, `production`, `cicd`, each with different account numbers.
-They all work on `eu-west-1` region, even though this is not a requirement.

-The `Default` account may represent a developer personal account where they can test all Mira deployments.
-It uses the profile `my-user` defined in the `~/.aws` directory.
+The `staging` account may represent a developer's personal account where they can test all Mira deployments.
+It uses the default profile defined in the `~/.aws` directory or the one passed in as `--profile` parameter in the CLI command.

 ## CI/CD
-`Staging` and `Production` accounts are defined in the `cicd.accounts` value.
-The CodePipeline then has `StagingDeploy` and `ProductionDeploy` stages which deploy your app into the accounts `2222222222222` and `4444444444444` respectively.

-AWS CodeBuild runs using the `infra/buildspec.yaml` file, where the directory is relative to the project's root path.

-The pipeline runs on the branch `feature/feature-xyz`.
+The `cicd` section specifies the various stages of the deployment pipeline and other properties required for the CI pipeline to work.
+* `target` - Name of the account where the CI pipeline will be deployed.
+* `buildspecFile` - Path to the buildspec file used by AWS CodeBuld for application deployment.
+* `repositoryUrl` - Repository URL that is decomposed to extract project name used in the pipeline.
+* `branchName` - Name of the branch used by the pipeline.
+* `codeCommitUserPublicKey` - RSA public key used for the Mira service user to get permissions to mirror the repository.
+    __Caution:__ Make sure to not include any whitespace characters in `codeCommitUserPublicKey`
+* `environmentVariables` - An array of environment variables passed into AWS CodeBuild.
+    e.g.:
+    ```json
+      {
+        "name": "FOO",
+        "value": "BAR"
+      }
+    ```
+* `stages` - An ordered list of stages where Code Pipeline will deploy the application.
+Stage is described by 3 properties:
+    * `target` - Name of the account used as a target account for the application deployment (e.g. staging).
+    * `withDomain` - A boolean that specifies if the application supports a custom domain. __NB domain usage to follow in upcoming releases.__.
+    * `requireManualApproval` - A boolean that specifies if manual approval is needed in the pipeline before continuing deployment.

 ## Domain